joshdotjs/php-web-app.com/readme.txt

 mysql> CREATE USER 'ourappuser'@'%' IDENTIFIED WITH mysql_native_password BY 'ENTER-PASSWORD-HERE';
 mysql> GRANT ALL ON ourlaravelapp.* TO 'ourappuser'@'%';

-"Using Git to Push Files to our VPS":
+"Using Git to Push Files to our VPS - Part 1/2":
 On Linode:
 cd /var/www
 mkdir ourapp